SEO Tools: Why & How to Track Rankings on Personalized Search

 - Do you plan to practice simple old school SEO or do you want to engage in full fledged SEO 2.0 including social media participation and advanced SEO techniques?

 - How much time do want to spend on per weekly with your SEO software or tool-set?

 - Do want to track rankings only or do you need assistance with the actual SEO process?

-- Are you beginner, an intermediate use, an advanced use or actually a SEO pro who want to offer SEO services yourself?
+- Are you beginner, an intermediate user, an advanced user or actually a SEO pro who wants to offer SEO services yourself?